writethedocs/www/docs/guide/contributing.rst

 * For changes that span multiple files :ref:`create a fork, a branch, and a pull request <update-guide-in-git>`.
 * `Submit an issue`_ to suggest small changes, new content, or to file bugs against existing content.

-We encourage you to learn some of the basic tools we use, but if you don't want to deal with GitHub, email attachments or inline text to guide@writethedocs.org.
+We encourage you to learn some of the tools we use, but if you don't want to deal with GitHub, email attachments or inline text to guide@writethedocs.org.

 Where to start